stanislavb/en.coven.nu/game-mechanics/index.md

 We will always support your choice to go OFF.
 If the situation feels unclear or you are uncomfortable in any way find the safety host and we’ll sort it out together.

 If your common sense tells you that going OFF is not neccessary at this time: end the scene immediately and leave the player.
+You may choose to check in on the other player at a later time.

 OFF: